dinerojs/dinero.js/README.md

 **This is a third-party file.** Please report issues and open PRs for it on the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.

+### React Native

+Dinero uses `Number.toLocaleString`, which is by default **not** bundled with React Native (0.60+) on Android devices.
+For formatting and currency symbols to display properly, you need to change the preferred build flavor of JavaScriptCore in your project, by opening `./android/app/build.gradle` and changing the line `def jscFlavor = 'org.webkit:android-jsc:+'` to `def jscFlavor = 'org.webkit:android-jsc-intl:+'`.

 ## Quick start

 Dinero.js makes it easy to create, calculate and format monetary values in JavaScript.
 You can perform arithmetic operations, extensively parse and format them, check for a number of things to make your own development process easier and safer.